 March 1 "America needs wrestling." -Dan Gable

 We have attempted to show coaches both sides in terms of philosophy of training.
 Olympic lifting vs. Non-Olympic.
-We have sited evidence of transfer- Principle of Specificity which is found in any physiology text, yet coaches still believe that transfer still occurs from lifting movements to the sport skill.
+We have cited evidence of transfer- Principle of Specificity which is found in any physiology text, yet coaches still believe that transfer still occurs from lifting movements to the sport skill.
 [See Specificity].

 How can someone believe that a scientific principle is false?
 They need to get with reality and start asking themselves, Where's the Research behind what I do?
 Muscle fiber is recruited in an orderly fashion.
 [See Muscle Fiber Recruitment].
 This cannot be denied.
 It is backed by science.